michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 We now have a Task abstraction, which represents a top-level unit of work that we can execute, and we have a reactor, which we can use to register a special kind of smart pointer to tasks called a `Waker`, and associate those `Wakers` with their associated I/O events.
-So, the last piece of the Javascript example from above that we have to implement is the for-loop all the way at the bottom that actually polls the queue of work that the tasks have been pushing themselves onto with the `schedule` function.
+So, the last piece of the JavaScript example from above that we have to implement is the for-loop all the way at the bottom that actually polls the queue of work that the tasks have been pushing themselves onto with the `schedule` function.